Anshuldhakate/Comment-System-App/README.md

 - Commenting: Post new comments with rich text support using ReactQuill.
 - Replies: Reply to comments, with nested replies up to two levels.
 - File Attachments: Upload and attach files (e.g., images) to comments.
-- Live Updates: Real-time comment updates using Firestore.
+- Live Updates: Real-time comment updates are available using Firestore.
 - Responsive Design: Fully responsive UI for seamless use across devices.

 ## Technologies Used